npc-villagers/prep/TEAM-AGREEMENT.md

 - How you will identify tasks, assign tasks, know when they are complete, and manage work in general?

-  Daily standups and retros with project management tool as guidepost
+  Daily standups with project management tool as guidepost

 - What project management tool will be used?